hrutavmodha/twiggle/README.md

-# SparkJS
+# Twiggle

-Spark is a simple and lightweight frontend framework for building web applications.
+TwiggleJS is a simple and lightweight frontend framework for building web applications.

 ## Features